JadLevesque/PPMP-Iceberg/explanations.md

 When writing a more complex code generation macro that isn't a single expression, then you want it to at least fit into a single statement, so it behaves like other language elements.

-The naiive implementation doesn't have such properties:
+The naïve implementation doesn't have such properties:

 ```C
 #define FOR_EACH(f,a) \